unisonweb/unison/unison-src/transcripts/merge2.output.md

   foo ++ foo
 ```

-## Simple term conflict
+## Merge failure: simple term conflict

 Alice and Bob may disagree about the definition of a term.
 In this case, the conflicted term and all of its dependents
-are given to the user to resolve.
-The unconflicted parts of a merge (and any merge with conflicts in general) are put
+are presented to the user to resolve.
-into the namespace.

 ```unison
 foo : Text